What to know about tests for colon cancer

 Frequency: Once every 10 years

-One of the most common ways involves drinking 2 to 4 quarts of a liquid laxative (a substance that causes diarrhea) the night before and morning of the procedure.
-You’ll also be asked to stop eating solid food and to drink only clear liquids at least one day before the test.
+One of the most common ways involves drinking 2 to 4 quarts of a liquid laxative (a substance that causes diarrhea) the night before and the morning of the procedure.
+You’ll also be asked to stop eating solid food and to drink only clear liquids for at least one day before the test.
 If you take any medications, talk with your HCP ahead of time about how to manage them before the procedure.

 About the test: A colonoscopy is a routine procedure that can be done at an HCP’s office, a clinic, or a hospital outpatient department.
 It usually lasts from 30 minutes to an hour.
 To minimize discomfort, you’ll first receive a sedative to make you sleepy.
 To begin, your HCP inserts a colonoscope—a thin tube with a small video camera on the end—through your rectum and into your colon, providing a full view of all five feet of your colon.